 Driving can bring out the worst in people and road rage is an unfortunate reality of the world.
 It’s important to always stay calm during tense moments.
 On the road, “FIDO” means “Forget It, Drive On.”
 Follow this mantra so unsavoury encounters on the road don’t escalate.
 Unless an accident occurs, try not to waste your time and engage with angry drivers — you’ve all got places to be.

-It’s a no-brainer for experienced drivers, but for novice motorists, it seems like a silly rule to leave one foot by while the other does all the work.
+It’s a no-brainer for experienced drivers, but for novice motorists, it may seem silly to drive with one foot resting while the other does all the work.
 There’s a very good reason for this rule: two-footed driving is extremely dangerous during emergency maneuvers, as the driver may inadvertently step on the wrong pedal, or step on both simultaneously, risking a fatal accident.
 The Ontario Highway Traffic Act doesn't state which foot must be used when driving.
 So stick to one-foot driving, place your dominant (usually your right) heel between the pedals and pivot between the brake and accelerator.

 The glass of water trick